georgesterpu/avsr-tf1/README.md

 # Sigmedia-AVSR

-Audio-Visual Speech Recognition (AVSR) research system with sequence-to-sequence neural networks based on TensorFlow
+Audio-Visual Speech Recognition (AVSR) research system using sequence-to-sequence neural networks based on TensorFlow

 # About